They say success leaves clues. So does the best coffee for cafetiere which is also known as the best coffee for French Press.

 And how coarse to grind for a Cafetière?

-We have that covered too.
-I put together the ultimate cafetiere recipe explaining everything you need to know (including a video) so you can buy a bag of coffee and start making incredible coffee in just a few days.
+In case you want to delve deeper into this topic, I've put together the cafetiere recipe explaining everything you need to know (including a video) so you can buy a bag of coffee and start making incredible coffee in just a few days.

 Ok, just one more secret tip, since you made it this far.
 Here's our cheat sheet on how you can froth milk in your cafetiere.